osgirl/safecharge_woocommerce_plugin/readme.txt

 = Automatic installation =

-Please note, v1.1 of this gateway requires WooCommerce 3.0 and above.
+Please note, this gateway requires WooCommerce 3.0 and above.

 To do an automatic install of, log in to your WordPress dashboard, navigate to the Plugins menu and click Add New.